mogster-sys/AffectAtlas/GITHUB_SETUP.md

 1. **Go to GitHub** and create a new repository:
    - Visit: https://github.com/new
-   - Repository name: `emotion-design-system`
+   - Repository name: `affect-atlas`
-   - Description: "React Native app that generates design systems from emotional inputs using Plutchik's Wheel"
+   - Description: "Map emotions to beautiful design systems using Plutchik's Wheel of Emotions"
-   - Make it **Public**
+   - Make it **Public** (or Private if you prefer)
    - DO NOT initialize with README (we already have one)
    - DO NOT add .gitignore (we have one)
    - License: MIT